darrylwest/naledi-key-service/README.md

 # Naledi Key Service

+_A secure service for exchanging symmetric encryption keys between two or more registered users..._

 ## Overview

-Naledi Key Service is used to manage a set of encryption keys for a user's documents.
+**Naledi Key Service** is used to manage a set of encryption keys for a user's documents.
 A "document" can be a single file or multiple files of any type combined into a single tar-ball.
 The service generates and stores document keys for a user to enable encryption and decryption.
 The author may share these keys with other registered users.
 The actual document(s) never pass throught the service.

 ## Document Key Sharing